The ACTIONFINDER: An unsupervised deep learning algorithm for calculating actions and the acceleration field from a set

-Our use of the terms ``streams'' and ``stars'' in the software obviously betrays our ultimate motive for building it, but we note here that star streams do not precisely follow orbits, and that a significant amount of further work is required to adapt the present algorithm to properly model such structures.
+Our use of the terms ``streams'' and ``stars'' in the software obviously betrays our ultimate motive for building it\footnote{The strategy we intend to explore in future contributions is to fit N-body models to the observed thin and cold stellar streams in the Milky Way using an initial first guess to the global potential.
+This will allow us to find a mapping between each stream's spatial and kinematic behavior and the orbital track of the corresponding progenitor system.
+In other words, defining $\phi_1$ to be an angle along the great circle that best fits the stream (with $\phi_2$ orthogonal to $\phi_1$), we will measure the difference between the progenitor orbit and the N-body simulation in distance, sky position, radial velocity and proper motion: $\Delta d(\phi_1)$, $\Delta \phi_2(\phi_1)$, $\Delta v_r(\phi_1)$, $\Delta \mu_{\phi_1}(\phi_1)$, and $\Delta \mu_{\phi_2}(\phi_1)$.
+These are effectively correction functions for each stellar stream, allowing the positional and kinematic properties of the observed stream stars to be used with the present algorithm in lieu of phase-space coordinates at different times on the progenitor orbit.
+Once the new acceleration field is found by our neural network, we would then iterate the procedure until the acceleration field derived by \texttt{ACTIONFINDER} is consistent with that used for the N-body models.}, but we note here that star streams do not precisely follow orbits (\citealt{2011MNRAS.413.1852E}; for the dangers of orbit-fitting, see especially \citealt{Sanders2013}), and that a significant amount of further work is required to adapt the present algorithm to properly model such structures.